Hello, and welcome to Physical Attraction.

 - A four-part series about technology, inequality, and global catastrophic risks

-There have also been a variety of standalone episodes on topics ranging from superconductivity to interstellar travel.
+There have also been a variety of standalone episodes on topics ranging from superconductivity and the direct detection of dark matter to interstellar travel.

 In addition to the scripted episodes that we've produced, we have also done many interviews with experts, including: